Ballantynes: 20th century

 By 1900, Ballantyne's Dunstable House had faces on Colombo Street and Lichfield Street.
 In 1904, a new Colombo Street facing four floor building was in the process of being erected for the store.

+In May 1940, the London buying office was closed and Ballantynes London staff now operated out of the Buckley & Nunn buying office.
+Ballantynes buyers would continue operating from London until Buckley & Nunn was taken over by David Jones in 1979 and the office was closed.
+They briefly worked with Portman (Wholesale & Overseas), Ltd., however, as Portmans in London also purchased for rival firm Haywrights, Ballantynes broke away from Portmans and began ordering directly from British suppliers in July 1979.

 Prior to the 1947 fire Ballantynes occupied a large site with 80 metres of street front on Cashel Street, 50 metres on Colombo Street and another 21 metres on Lichfield Street.
 The site covered around an acre that contained seven conjoined buildings, six of which had three or more hardwood floors that were interconnected on multiple levels by large passageways between the buildings to allow staff and customers to move freely about the store.

 1947 Ballantynes fire

 On 18 November 1947 Ballantynes was razed by one of the worst fires in New Zealand’s history, resulting in the death of 41 people.
 In mid-afternoon, when the fire began, an estimated 250–300 people were shopping at Ballantynes, which had a staff of 458.
 A civic funeral was held for the victims on Sunday 23 November.
 Approximately 800 family and friends filled Christ Church Cathedral for the service.
 The funeral procession was so long that by the time the last car left Cathedral Square, the first had arrived at Ruru Lawn Cemetery in Bromley, more than 4 km away.
 People lined the streets along the procession’s route and approximately 10,000 attended the graveside service.